Passer au contenu principal

 Step 1: Check Your Plumbing

-Before you begin the installation process, check the quality of your supply pipes and drainpipes.
-If they are rusted, you’ll need new ones.
+Check the quality of your supply pipes and drainpipes before beginning the installation.
+If they are leaking or rusted, you’ll need new ones.

-Step 2: Turn Off and Disconnect Water Supply
+Step 2: Turn Off & Disconnect Water Supply

-Step 3: Remove the P Trap and Any Other Connections
+Step 3: Remove the P-Trap & Any Other Connections

 Step 4: Remove Sink Supports